Major characters and races of the X-Universe series through X3: Albion Prelude.

 - Standard Human Spaceship: Terran ships have a strong resemblance to the Space Shuttle, painted in bright white, with Space Plane fighters and box-and-saucer capital ships.
 ATF ships have more aggressive designs, all wedges and spikes that give them a vague resemblance to Baroque cathedrals.

-A civilization descended from the crew of Nathan R. Gunne's flagship after it crash-landed on Sonra IV, later renamed Argon Prime.
+A civilization descended from the Terran colonies that stayed behind after Sol was disconnected from the network.
 The Argon Federation are the largest and most wide-spread human presence in the galaxy.
 They are characterized as neutral in most affairs and tolerant of other lifestyles and viewpoints, but will viciously defend their own territory from any aggressors.

 - Common Tongue: Neo-Japanese, a holdover from their Earth heritage (where Japanese had become the international language of choice).
 It's used as the trade language among the Commonwealth species, since it's at least easily understandable and pronounceable for everyone but the Boron.

-- Named After Somebody Famous: Their homeworld and nation are all named after Nathan R. Gunne.
+- Named After Somebody Famous: Their homeworld and nation are all named after Nathan Ridley Gunne, the commander of the United Space Command's fleet during the Terraformer assault on Sol and the one who destroyed the Terran gate in Sol to save his people.
 The term "Argon" is a result of several centuries of lingual drift.

 - Standard Human Spaceship: Argon fighters look like dieselpunk Space Planes.
 Larger ships transition from this to boxy capital ships.

 Homeworld: !Ni-!Sha-!La/Nishala, Eo system (known as Kingdom's End by the Argons)